ginolhac/mapDamage/README.md

 In total, 12 files are produced in the result folder.

-- a log file with a summary of options used and number of reads / bases processed.
+- Runtime\_log.txt, log file with a summary of options used and number of reads / bases processed.

 For the plotting: